USS Scorpion (SSN-589): Structural damage

-Photographs of the USS Scorpion wreck show the submarine's detached shaft and propeller, missing a rotor blade.
-Some experienced U.S. submariners attribute the loss of the submarine to flooding caused by the detached shaft.
-Given that antisubmarine torpedoes were designed to seek the sound of the cavitation of the target submarine's propeller, this could be damage caused by such a weapon.
+Photographs of the wreck show the submarine's detached shaft and propeller, which is missing a rotor blade.
+Some experienced U.S. submariners attribute the loss to flooding caused by the detached shaft.
+Given that antisubmarine torpedoes were designed to seek the sound of the cavitation of the target's propeller, this could be damage caused by such a weapon.

 Malfunction of trash disposal unit

-During the 1968 inquiry, Vice Admiral Arnold F. Shade testified that he believed that a malfunction of the trash disposal unit (TDU) was the trigger for the disaster.
+During the 1968 inquiry, Vice Admiral Arnold F. Shade testified that he believed that a malfunction of the trash disposal unit (TDU) caused the disaster.
 Shade theorized that the boat was flooded when the TDU was operated at periscope depth and that other subsequent failures of material or personnel while dealing with the TDU-induced flooding led to the submarine's demise.

 Soviet attack

 The book All Hands Down by Kenneth Sewell and Jerome Preisler (Simon and Schuster, 2008) concludes that Scorpion was destroyed while en route to gather intelligence on a Soviet naval group conducting operations in the Atlantic.
-While the mission for which the submarine was diverted from her original course back to her home port is a matter of record, its details remain classified.